tiflash/debugclient-py/docs/source/index.rst

 DebugClient-py
 ==============

-DebugClient-py is a Python client for interacting with the `DebugServer`_.
+DebugClient-py is a Python client for interacting with `DebugServer-js`_.
-Use this module to connect to a running `DebugServer`_ and send commands over TCP/IP.
+Use this module to connect to a running `DebugServer-js`_ instance and send commands over TCP/IP.

 ----